Soccer-Messi scores penalty but Argentina held by Chile in 2022 qualifier | Sports-Games

 Soccer-Messi scores penalty but Argentina held by Chile in 2022 qualifier

+Yerry Mina put the visitors ahead five minutes before the break and Peru's task became even harder when Miguel Trauco was sent off for a second yellow card offense on the stroke of halftime.
+Mateus Uribe made it 2-0 just four minutes into the second half and Luis Diaz added a third six minutes later.

-Earlier in the day, Bolivia beat Venezuela 3-1 at home and Uruguay and Paraguay drew 0-0 in Montevideo.
+Colombia moved into sixth while Peru remains the only one of the 10 teams still to record a win.
+Earlier in the day, Bolivia beat Venezuela 3-1 at home, and Uruguay and Paraguay drew 0-0 in Montevideo.

 ALSO READ